Chromatophore/HP48-Superchip/investigations/quirk_display.md

 Because of the memory cost of full screen bitmaps, it's pretty popular for people making Octo games to make a title screen in lores, but have their gameplay be in hires.
 This means that the display mode is changed as the game is played.

-When we approach this from a modern perspective, the canvas changes size and the old one is discarded, especially since the graphics are basically incompatible.
-This, the pervading assumption is that the existing contents are wiped out, as if a clear command were called.
+When we approach this from a modern perspective, a new canvas is declared with the new size, and the old one is simply discarded (since the graphics are basically incompatible).
+The pervading assumption is that the existing contents are wiped out, as if a clear command were called.
+If you were to have a fixed hardware display buffer, as you do on the calculator, this is not implicitly the case.

 ## Investigation: